Our Unique Approach

 Optimist, visionary, leader—these are just a few of our favorite things about Joe.
 Owner of Jacoby Architects, he earned his Bachelor and Master of Architecture from UC Berkeley.
 Well-traveled, Joe spent a few years practicing architecture in San Francisco and London.
 Always sketching and creating in the office, Joe looks for every opportunity to make spaces interesting.
 Driving the conceptual foundation of our projects, from imagination to construction, he seeks to find the wow factor in each of our clients’ unique lists of spaces and programs.
 Inspired by the mountains and deserts of Utah, his designs complement the site while providing for the needs of the building’s occupants.
 One to dislike “can’t”, Joe can provide you with the stunning and functional building you’re looking for.

 As a northern Utah native growing up in a small town, Kraig attained an early appreciation for the beauty of nature and the importance of sustainability.
 With a family of close-knit DIYers, he became well-versed in the creative process and in the critical role that teamwork can play in accomplishing a common goal.
 Kraig discovered Jacoby Architects while earning both his bachelor’s and master’s degrees in architecture from the University of Utah.
-Now as a Project Architect, Kraig is often the right-hand man and go-to guy of the office.
+Now as a Principal, Kraig is often the right-hand man and go-to guy of the office.
 His patience, good-natured attitude, care, and expertise translate to complete quality in the buildings he skillfully designs.

 Khue joins our team all the way from Vietnam.
 With an M.A. degree in Interior Design from Sheffield Hallam University, Khue’s breadth of knowledge, based on her experiences working in the interior design world of Vietnam, has become a valuable resource for our entire firm.
 Her design work is characterized by empathy and awareness, the same traits she displays in her interpersonal communications.
 Khue not only works incredibly hard but plays hard too.
 She enjoys traveling, and while Europe has been her favorite destination to date, she’s looking forward next to exploring the various regions of Peru.